Missed Business - How to attract more customers by providing better access to your business

 There are a number of ways you can get a copy of the guide.

-Thirdly, you could download a copy as a pdf file which includes all the graphics and photographs and which you could print off your own printer.
+Secondly, you could download a copy as a pdf file which includes all the graphics and photographs and which you could print off your own printer.

-Fourth, you could download a copy of the text in plain Word format.
+Thirdly, you could download a copy of the text in plain Word format.
 This file does not include graphics or pictures, and be customised with your own fonts, photographs and graphics.

 Here is a brief outline of the Marrickville Council strategy.